Digital transformation strategy: a guide for Canadian small businesses

 What is digital transformation strategy?

 A digital transformation strategy is a plan for adopting technology that improves how your business operates.
-A Bank of Canada survey found nearly two-thirds of firms are making some kind of digital investment.
+It covers the tools you choose, the order you introduce them, and how you prepare your team for the change.
+A Canadian Federation of Independent Business (CFIB) survey found that 92 percent of Canadian small businesses use digital tools.

-For small businesses, this means choosing software that streamlines processes, automates routine tasks, and helps you see your financial data more clearly.
-With a strategy, you save money, keep staff confident, and ensure tools get used effectively.
+For small businesses, this means choosing software that streamlines processes and automates routine tasks.
+With a strategy, you save money, keep staff confident, and make sure tools get used effectively.

 Why your business needs a digital transformation strategy

 A clear strategy saves time and money by helping you choose the right tools and avoid costly mistakes.
-With a clear strategy, you choose software that fits, achieve smooth adoption, and fully transition away from spreadsheets.
+Without one, you risk buying software that doesn't fit your workflows.
+You may also overwhelm your team with too many changes at once.

 A digital transformation strategy helps you: